-View CHRISTINA GAUDIO's Obituary on https://www.buckscountycouriertimes.com/ and share memories
+View Christina Gaudio's Obituary on https://www.buckscountycouriertimes.com/ and share memories

 |

-Christina Marie Marconi Gaudio, age 36, of Cherry Hill passed away Sep.
-3, 2019 after suffering a sudden brain aneurysm.
+Christina M. Marconi Gaudio of Cherry Hill, N.J. passed away Sunday, Sept.
+1, 2019, after suffering a sudden brain aneurysm.
+She was 36.

 She is survived by her loving husband, Nick; two cherished children, Sophia and Lucille; her devoted parents, David and Natalie Marconi; a caring brother, Anthony Marconi; her father-in-law and mother-in-law, Nick and Lauren Gaudio; her niece and nephews, Jacob, AJ, and Evelyn; and numerous other beloved family members and friends.

-Relatives and friends may visit with her family Friday evening from 7 to 9 pm, and Saturday morning from 9 to 10:30 a.m. at Christ Our Light RC Church, 402 N. Kings Hwy., Cherry Hill.
-Mass of Christian Burial will be celebrated 11 am on Saturday.
-Interment will follow in Resurrection Cemetery, Bensalem.
-In lieu of flowers, memorial contributions may be made in her memory to Dysautonomia International (www.dysautonomiainternational.org).
-For condolences and more information please visit www.gaskillbrown.com
+Relatives and friends may visit with her family from 7 to 9 p.m.
+Friday evening, and from 9 to 10:30 a.m.
+Saturday morning, at Christ Our Light R.C.
+Church, 402 N. Kings Hwy., Cherry Hill, where her Mass of Christian Burial will be celebrated at 11 a.m.
+Saturday.
+Interment will follow in Resurrection Cemetery, Bensalem, Pa.

+In lieu of flowers, memorial contributions may be made in her name to Dysautonomia International (www.dysautonomiainternational.org).

+For condolences and more information, please visit the funeral home's web site below.

 www.gaskillbrown.com